na-na-hi/renget/archive/NG_CharCard.md

 **TLDR: Don't start AI talking for {{user}} to {{char}} in the intro, and lock down the responses in the card**

 I see this in virtually every NSFW/JB, and a lot of cards: ```*Don't speak for {{user}}*``` It probably needs to be there, but frankly it doesn't get followed.
 AI's seem to struggle with negatives in direction *(Don't do X)* and generally will break in as {{user}} when they want regardless of you telling them not to.
-The AI doing this can range from tolerable contribution to completely derailing the ERP.
+The AI doing this can range from tolerable contribution to completely derailing the RP.

 To avoid this:
 1) Don't put {{user}} actions involving,  or worse, their dialog to {{char}} in the Intro